LimJing7/ml-stance-detection/README.md

 - Uncorrected Scaled
   - Compute dataset weights in the same way as in "scaled" but without step 3.

+#### Robust Training
+We adapted the methods from [Improving Zero-Shot Cross-Lingual Transfer Learning via Robust Training](https://aclanthology.org/2021.emnlp-main.126.pdf)\(Huang et. al.\) to improve the robustness of the trained embeddings.

+We tried two variations of the Randomized Smoothing method, Random Perturbation (RS-RP) and Data Augmentation (RS-DA).
+In RS-RP, we sample a noise vector and add it to the embeddings before performing classification.
+Whereas in RS-DA, we used a synonym set to replace the words in the train set with their synonyms and use these as the augmented training examples.
+We modified the code from their [github](https://github.com/uclanlp/Robust-XLT) and also took the synonyms set from there.

+#### TARTAN
+We adapted the meta-tartan method from [SHOULD WE BE Pre-TRAINING?
+EXPLORING END-TASK AWARE TRAINING IN LIEU OF CONTINUED PRE-TRAINING](https://openreview.net/pdf?id=2bO2x8NAIMB) \(Dery et. al.\).
+Instead of using the meta-training to learn weights to modulate between task losses, we use it to modulate between the datasets that we are using.
+Due to the amount of VRAM required, we were unable to train the MT-TARTAN model on all 11 English datasets.
+Hence, we decided to just train on 5 datasets.
+For the first experiment, we picked the 5 datasets that we felt will be the most useful.
+For the next 2 experiments, we ran some simple one dataset experiments to pick the top two most useful datasets.
+We then ran further experiments by adding one dataset at a time to the training.
+This allowed us to put 3 more datasets and train them with the two previously selected ones.

+We then contrasted the same models trained without TARTAN to see what advantage does TARTAN bring for us.

 ### Hyperparameters
 We have included the hyperparameters we used for the below experiments here:
 <table>